Azure/autorest/docs/developer/compiling-autorest.md

 ### Fix up line endings for some files
 `gulp fix-line-endings` - ensures that .ts files are LF not CRLF.
 Will be expanded in the future.

-### Wiping the nuget package cache
-`gulp reset-dotnet-cache` - removes installed dotnet-packages so restore is from a perfectly clean state.
-WARNING: This will remove the files in `~/.nuget/*`

-### Restore dotnet packages
-`gulp restore` - restores the dotnet packages for all the projects

 ### Restore npm packages for Typescript projects
 `gulp npm-install` - restores packages for the typescript projects